 This course is available to anyone with an interest in food safety.
 It includes in-class teaching and an exam.
 A certificate that is valid for 5 years will be issued upon successful completion of the course.
 Please check our schedule for dates and times.

 In Good Hands offers an on-line food safety training program that is recognized by the health unit.
 The cost of the course is $30 + tax.
 There is a link to that website at the side of this page.
-You must complete the exam at the C-K Public Health Unit to receive the certificate.
+You must complete the exam at the CK Public Health to receive the certificate.